-Delve a bit deeper into your competitor’s earned media wins by signing up to the free version of Moz.
-Click on Free SEO Tools, then Link Explorer.
+Delve a bit deeper into your competitor’s earned media wins by signing up to the free version of Moz or Linkio.
+If you’re using Moz, click on Free SEO Tools, then Link Explorer.
 Enter the domain of each of your competitors’ websites, then do the following:

 Now explore all of their earned media wins by doing the following:

 Add all the relevant reporters that you find and the publications they work for.
 Heads up, you only get a limited amount of searches and results with the free version.
 But you can sign up to a 30 day free trial of their premium service.
 Just remember to cancel it before your 30 days are up!

 Now it’s time to expand the net.
 A great tool we use for this is Similarweb.
 Simply enter each of the publications you’ve listed from the above exercises and follow the below steps.
 In this example we’ve enter the URL of TechCrunch.

 Review all of the publications’ websites listed under the ‘similarity’ tab and add all those that are relevant to your buyer personas.

 Now you’ll have an extensive list of publications that are relevant to your target audience.
 But remember, it’s not the publications you want to contact, but rather the journalists and reporters who write for them.